siron93/moms-app/notepad.md

 Manage child profiles (allowing for multiple children, each with their own unique timeline).
 Manage the Family Circle invites.
 Set notification preferences.

+Great question!
+Here are the main issues I see with our current approach that we should address:

+  1. TypeScript Type Safety

+  The timeline query returns a custom object that doesn't match Doc<"memories"> type, which could cause TypeScript errors:
+  // TimelineCard expects Doc<"memories"> but we're passing a custom object
+  memory: Doc<"memories">; // This is not accurate anymore

+  Fix: Create a unified TimelineItem type that all components can use.

+  3. Adding New Content

+  We only have AddPhotoScreen implemented, but we need:
+  - AddJournalScreen
+  - AddFirstScreen
+  - AddGrowthScreen
+  - The milestone flow already exists

+  Fix: Implement these screens or update the AddMemoryModal to handle all types.

+  4. Performance at Scale

+  The timeline query fetches ALL entries from 5 different tables:
+  .take(100) // This could be a lot of data

+  Fix: Implement pagination or infinite scroll.

+  6. Migration Path

+  If you had real users with the old schema, we'd need a migration strategy.

+  Fix: Create migration functions if needed.

+  Would you like me to fix any of these issues?
+The most important ones are probably:
+  1. TypeScript types for better development experience
+  2. Implementing the missing "Add" screens so users can create all content types

+  DONE
+  Data Consistency

+  No validation that the anonymous ID matches between related entries.

+  Fix: Add validation in mutations to ensure data consistency.